SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 unfortunately - (adverb) used to say that something is sad, disappointing, or has a bad effect Unfortunately, I didn't have my credit card with me, or else I would have bought it.

-frustrated - feeling annoyed or less confident because you cannot achieve what you want
+frustrated - (adjective) feeling annoyed or less confident because you cannot achieve what you want:
+Are you feeling frustrated in your present job?

 attitude - a feeling or opinion about something or someone, or a way of behaving that is caused by this